bryntum/chronograph/src/guides/CycleResolver.md

 const EndVar             = Symbol('End')
 const DurationVar        = Symbol('Duration')
 ```

+For a full code, please refer to the `tests/replica/030_cycle_dispatcher_example.t.ts` file in the ChronoGraph package.

 Then, we describe every formula we have in the cyclic set. [[Formula]] just specifies its input variables and output variable, it does not contain actual calculation.